Refined global Gross-Prasad conjecture on special Bessel periods and Boecherer's conjecture: Proof of the local equality

-by replacing $S^\natural$ by a larger compact open subgroup, if necessary.
-Then \eqref{e: weil hermitian13} readily follows from \eqref{suff U1}. \end{proof} We may regard \eqref{e: weil hermitian13} as a local pull-back formula for the $\psi_\lambda$-Whittaker period.
-We note the following, which is a local counterpart of \cite[Proposition~2 and 3]{FM0}, as a corollary of Lemma~\ref{l: main lemma}. \begin{corollary} Let $\pi$ be an irreducible unitary representation of $G$.
-Suppose that $\pi$ is tempered when $F$ is non-archimedean.
-Suppose that $\pi$ is a discrete series representation when $F$ is archimedean.
-Then for $\sigma=\theta\left(\pi,\psi\right)$, we have the following equivalence.
+We note the following, which is a local counterpart of \cite[Proposition~2 and 3]{FM0}, as a corollary of Proposition~\ref{l: main lemma}. \begin{corollary} Let $\pi$ be an irreducible unitary representation of $G$.
+Suppose that $\pi$ is tempered when $F$ is non-archimedean and $\pi$ is a discrete series representation when $F$ is archimedean.
+Then for $\sigma=\theta\left(\pi,\psi\right)$, we have